- Open Source

 Restore backed up data including your operating system, application and all your data to your existing computer or an entirely separate piece of hardware, or restore specific data as needed.

-acronis-true-image-supports-refs anti-ransomware backup-image backup-open-files data-protection data-recovery online-backup p2v partition-manager system-restore v2p vm-converter vss
+acronis-true-image-supports-refs anti-ransomware backup-image backup-open-files data-recovery online-backup p2v partition-manager system-restore v2p vm-converter vss

 Make this page better by adding screenshots to Acronis True Image.